-Revisiting War’s Plea for Harmony, ‘Why Can’t We Be Friends?’
+When War Made a Plea for Harmony With ‘Why Can’t We Be Friends?’

-After losing lead singer Eric Burdon partway through an early tour, War soldiered on to become one of the better-selling – and diverse – rock acts of the '70s.
-By the time they entered the studio to record their seventh LP, 1975's Why Can't We Be Friends?, they had stacked up three consecutive gold-selling albums.
+War soldiered on after losing lead singer Eric Burdon partway through an early tour, becoming one of the better-selling – and diverse – rock acts of the '70s.
+By the time they entered the studio to record their seventh LP, they had stacked up three consecutive gold-selling albums.

 "Let's be honest – the whole damn world is in a turmoil just now," keyboard player and percussionist Lonnie Jordan said in a 1975 interview with Blues & Soul.
 "Nobody knows what to do, do they?
 So we make a commentary on the world the way we see it – and we try to provide a little bit of happiness for everyone.
 But our question is to the whole world – why can't we be friends?
 To black, to white, to Arab, to Jew – why can't we all be friends?
 We try to communicate to everybody with our musical messages."